-CJI SA Bobde recommends Justice NV Ramana as his successor: Reports
+Chief Justice of India SA Bobde recommends NV Ramana as his successor: Reports

 Bobde is set to retire on April 23, and Ramana is the second senior-most judge of the court.

 Chief Justice of India SA Bobde on Wednesday recommended Supreme Court judge NV Ramana to be his successor, NDTV reported.
-Bobde is set to retire on April 23, and Ramana is the second senior-most judge of the court.
+Bobde is set to retire on April 23, and Justice Ramana is the second senior-most judge of the court.

 Traditionally, the sitting chief justice writes a recommendation for his successor.

 Bobde was sworn in as the 47th chief justice of India on November 18, 2019.
-The 63-year-old had succeeded Ranjan Gogoi.
+The 63-year-old had succeeded Ranjan Gogoi, who is now a member of the Rajya Sabha.

+Justice Ramana assumed office on February 17, 2014, according to Live Law.
+His term will end on August 26, 2022.
+The judge enrolled as an advocate in February 1983 at the Andhra Pradesh High Court.
+He worked as a panel counsel for various government organisations.

+He also served as an additional standing counsel for the central government and standing counsel for Railways in Central Administrative Tribunal, Hyderabad.
+He was also the additional advocate general of Andhra Pradesh.